MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 > **Disclaimer:** *Some of the action items that are addressed in the list above are not under IBM’s control.
 Therefore, we expect developers and IT managers to ensure that their infrastructure is up-to-date according to Apple’s requirements.*

+iOS 12 compatibility tests are planned for following:

+* Application Center

 *Stay tuned for more updates.*